alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 }
 ```

+On some devices it's possible to use device `webgpu` to run the model a lot faster.

-You can add other paramgers under `config` (they will be passed to the model).
+You can add other paramgers under `parameters` (they will be passed to the model).

 If `chat_template` is `true`, the full prompt message will be